scferrada/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Sebastián
 email: ""
 ---
-Hola!
-I'm Sebastián, an Assistant Professor at the [Data & Artificial Intelligence Initiative](http://idia.uchile.cl) of Universidad de Chile, where I'm researching Knowledge Graphs: how to extract, manage and utilize them for better querying, browsing, and AI applications.
-I am also a Collaborating Researcher at the Institute for Foundational Research on Data ([IMFD](http://imfd.cl)) and at the Chilean National Center for Artificial Intelligence Research ([CENIA](http://cenia.cl)).
+I'm Sebastián, an Assistant Professor at the [Data & Artificial Intelligence Initiative](http://idia.uchile.cl) of Universidad de Chile, where I research Knowledge Graphs — focusing on their extraction, management, and use for querying, browsing, and AI applications.
+I am also a Young Researcher at the Institute for Foundational Research on Data ([IMFD](http://imfd.cl)) and a Collaborating Researcher at the National Center for Artificial Intelligence Research (([CENIA](http://cenia.cl))).

-Previously, I was a postdoc at the Department of Computer Science at Universidad de Chile and earlier at the Department of Computer and Information Science at Linköping University, Sweden.
-I obtained my PhD from Universidad de Chile in 2021 with my thesis: Similarity-based Web Queries, proposing a self-similarity join algorithm and novel similarity join and clustering operators for SPARQL.
+Before joining the faculty, I was a postdoctoral researcher at the Department of Computer Science at Universidad de Chile and, earlier, at the Department of Computer and Information Science at Linköping University, Sweden.
+I obtained my PhD from Universidad de Chile in 2021 with a thesis on similarity-based web queries, where I proposed a self-similarity join algorithm and new similarity join and clustering operators for SPARQL.
+During my master's studies, I created [IMGpedia](http://imgpedia.dcc.uchile.cl), a large-scale multimedia knowledge graph that won first place in the Latin American Master Thesis Competition (CLEI 2017).

-I am part of the Editorial Board of the Open Access Journal [Transactions on Graph Data and Knowledge](https://www.dagstuhl.de/en/publishing/series/details/tgdk).
-I have been honored with a Best Resources Track Student Paper Award and a Best Poster Award at ISWC 2017, and with a Best Paper Award at CoopIS 2023.
+I serve on the Editorial Board of the Open Access Journal [Transactions on Graph Data and Knowledge](https://www.dagstuhl.de/en/publishing/series/details/tgdk), and currently lead a Fondecyt project on graph data management.
+My work has been recognized with multiple awards, including Best Paper at CoopIS 2023 and both Best Student Paper (Resources Track) and Best Poster at ISWC 2017.
 {style="text-align: justify;"}